 Jupp Heynckes' side picked up where they left off after the restart, with Ribery darting down the left and driving the ball across the face of goal, only for the ball to evade every red shirt, while Mandzukic and Jerome Boateng sent headed opportunities wide.

-Dusseldorf was getting men back brilliantly, while Giefer made another great save, this time from Lahm, and its resilience paid off.
+Dusseldorf were getting men back brilliantly, while Giefer made another great save, this time from Lahm, and their resilience paid off.
 As Bayern got bodies forward, the ball broke to Lambertz, who kept his cool and swept it home.

 The lead was short-lived, though.
 Ribery and Claudio Pizarro exchanged passes on the edge the box, and the Frenchman found rare space and finished well.